SINES-NUST/Files/README.md

 ### Instructions:
 - Use the provided `egg.py` file.
 - The script should take a file name as input.
-- If the file exists, print the number of lines in the file.
+- If the file exists, print the number of words in the file.
 - If the file does not exist, print "Na na Bo Bo doesn't exist."

 ## Exercise 3: Count Vowels in Lowercase String (count_vowels.py)